 30 Nov How To Make Flying With Pets A Little Less Stressful

 A relocation to a new home can be a tricky time for our pets.
 They need to travel long distances to an unfamiliar place.
 For some, the situation becomes worse as they have to deal with air travel.
-What can a pet owner do to improve the experience for their pets, Flying with pets and themselves?
+What can a pet owner do to improve the experience for their pets, and themselves?
 We present to you some expert tips on how to make flying with pets a less stressful experience.

 Flying with pets in the cabin or the hold?